 How much do you charge?

-Any additional miles are charged at 45p per mile x 2 (i.e. for the return trip).
+Any additional miles are charged at 45p per mile x 2 (i.e. for the return trip) and I may also need to charge extra for travel time.
 However, travel charges are negotiable if more than one person wants a lesson on the same day.

 Why should I have lessons with you?